COVID-19 Frequently Asked Questions

 Q: Are beaches open?

 A: All parking lots at public beaches are still closed.
-Beaches shall be used solely for walking, running, hiking, equestrian or bicycle riding (where allowed).
+Beaches shall be used solely for sitting, sunbathing, walking, running, hiking, equestrian or bicycle riding (where allowed).
 The public shall not congregate or participate in active sport activities at said facilities.
 Swimming, body surfing, boogie boarding, surfing, kite surfing, paddle boarding, kayaking, snorkeling and scuba diving from the shore may be allowed in the ocean and bays connected thereto.
 Beaches where physical distancing requirements cannot be effectively implemented shall close.

 Q: What other outdoor exercise options are available?